Chinese Grand Prix

-The Chinese Grand Prix (中国大奖赛 (Zhōngguó Dàjiǎngsài)) is a round of the Formula One World Championship and was contracted to return in 2023 but will now not do so until 2024 at the earliest.
-It is currently held at the Shanghai International Circuit, Jiading, Shanghai, designed by Hermann Tilke.
-When completed in 2004, it was the most expensive Formula One circuit facility, costing US$240 million.
-Abu Dhabi became the most expensive at US$6 billion when it opened in 2009.
-The track is 5.451 km long and features one of the trickiest corners combinations on the Formula One calendar, comparable to that of Istanbul Park's turn 8, also designed by Tilke.
-Turn 1 and 2 are a very demanding 270-degree, right-handed corner combination that requires considerable speed, in addition to a significant radius increase as the corner progresses.
+The Chinese Grand Prix (中国大奖赛 (Zhōngguó Dàjiǎngsài)) is a round of the Formula One World Championship.
+The event was held every year from 2004 until 2019 before it was suspended from 2020 to 2023 due to the COVID-19 pandemic in China.
+The event resumed in 2024 and is contracted to be held until 2030.

+It is currently held at the Shanghai International Circuit, Jiading, Shanghai.
+Designed by Hermann Tilke and opened in 2004, the US$240 million Shanghai course was the most expensive Formula One circuit facility until the $6 billion Abu Dhabi course opened five years later.
+The 5.451 km track features one of the trickiest corner combinations on the Formula One calendar: Turn 1 and 2, a demanding 270-degree, right-handed corner combination whose radius decreases as the corner progresses.